 The Curragh is an internationally recognized horse racing venue situated in Ireland which has won numerous awards both in Ireland and indeed internationally.
 The latest awards with which this grandstand has won include the Tekla Global BIM Awards as well as the Structural Steel Design Awards to name but a few.

-KSSL were involved in the project to design the steel connections and erect various ancillary buildings including the new center-piece spectator grandstand which comprises of a cantilevered structure on three elevations of the roof.
+KSSL was involved in the project to design the steel connections and erect various ancillary buildings including the new center-piece spectator grandstand which comprises a cantilevered structure on three elevations of the roof.

 Project: Prestressed concrete bridge, Czech Republic

 Author: Jan Lamparsky